dustinest/baker_percentage_calculator_react/README.md

-# App to convert any baker's recipe to Sourdough
+# App to convert pastry recipe to use sourdough starter

 The goal of this appp is to calculate any baking recipe to sourdough based on baker's percentgages.
 There are some hacks in code which might need some attention (IE starter for pancakes).